LiposAilouros/Packer/README.md

 # Packer
 =================

-Just some pocs/study in order to deploy some vm on Nutanix Clusters, those image are also usable with some OVHcloud baremetal server (Bring Your Own Image feature)
+Just some pocs/study in order to deploy some vm on Nutanix Clusters, Windows image are also usable with some OVHcloud baremetal server (Bring Your Own Image feature).

+1- Clone repo
-Clone repo, create vm packer (with script included) or use a personnal computer with packer, for windows, upload ISO image in windowsxxxx/OS_ISO, then launch build script.
+2- Create vm packer on Nutanixcluster (with script included) or use a personnal computer with packer 3- For windows, upload ISO image in windowsxxxx/OS_ISO 4- Launch build script (./build &)
+5- Get vnc address in logs if you want to follow/debug process 6- Use qcow2 file in images directory

 Install Packer : https://developer.hashicorp.com/packer/tutorials/docker-get-started/get-started-install-cli

 Alpine image
 =================